-B. Differences in Scope and Availability of Disclosure in Civil and Common Law
+[A] Disclosure in Civil and Common Law

-The legal training, traditions and experience of the arbitrators will inevitably influence a tribunal's approach to disclosure.
-Similarly, the legal backgrounds of the parties - and their counsel - will impact the parties' approach to disclosure.
+The legal training, traditions, and experience of the arbitrators will inevitably influence a tribunal's approach to disclosure.
+Similarly, the legal backgrounds of the parties-and their counsel-will impact the parties' approach to disclosure.

-Courts in most civil law jurisdictions following inquisitorial traditions largely control the evidence-taking process and do not allow for (party-initiated) disclosure.
-Generally, parties rely on the documents in their possession and may not compel the production of relevant materials from each other or third-party witnesses.
-Civil law judges actively investigate the facts of the case, while counsel for the parties play a secondary role during hearings.
-For instance, civil law judges appoint experts and primarily question witnesses.
-However, courts rarely order a party to produce additional materials it had not previously and voluntarily submitted into evidence.
+In most civil law jurisdictions, courts follow inquisitorial traditions and largely control the evidence-taking process, thus not allowing parties to initiate disclosure.
+In these jurisdictions, the parties generally rely on the documents in their possession and may not compel the production of relevant materials from each other or third-party witnesses.
+Civil law judges actively investigate the facts of the case, while counsel for

-Conversely, in most common law jurisdictions, a broad, party-initiated disclosure process is a central feature of dispute resolution, which is adversarial in nature.
-The collection and presentation of evidence is mainly in the hands of the before Arbitral Tribunals - A North American Viewpoint, in DOCUMENT PRODUCTION IN INTERNATIONAL ARBITRATION 93 (Emmanuel Jolivet ed., ICC Ct.
+^{3.} Because there are significant differences between the disclosure processes in litigation and arbitration, some commentators suggest that the term "discovery" should not be used in connection with international arbitration, preferring "disclosure" or "evidence taking" instead.
+See, e.g., N. Blackaby et al., Redfern and Hunter on International Arbitration §6.107, at 393 n.
+65 (Oxford University Press 2009) (stating that the term "discovery" describes a process in common law countries, whereby the parties are legally obliged to produce documents that are relevant, even if prejudicial to their case, and thus "has no place in international arbitration"); Julian D. M. Lew, Loukas Mistelis & Stefan Kröll, Taking Evidence in International Arbitration, in Comparative International Commercial Arbitration §22-51 at 567 (Kluwer Law International 2003); Robert von Mehren, Rules of Arbitral Bodies Considered from a Practical Point of View, 9(3) J. Int'l Arb.
+105, 110 (1992): R. Smit.
+Towards Greater Efficiency in Document Production before Arbitral Tribunals-A North American Viewpoint, in Document Production in International Arbitration 93 (E. Jolivet ed., ICC Ct.
 Bull.
 Spec.
 Supp.
-2006) ("Discovery," in the U.S. sense, is a dirty word in international arbitration"); Dominque d'Allaire & Rolf Trittmann, Disclosure Requests in International Commercial Arbitration: Finding a Balance not only between Legal Traditions but also between the Parties' Rights, 22 Am.
+2006) ("'Discovery,' in the US sense, is a dirty word in international arbitration."): Domingue d'Allaire & Rolf Trittmann, Disclosure Requests in International Commercial Arbitration: Finding a Balance not only between Legal Traditions but also between the Parties' Rights, 22 Am.
 Rev. Int'l Arb.
-119, 120-21 (2011); but see James Gardiner, Lea Haber Kuck & Julie Bédard, Discovery, in International Commercial Arbitration in New York 269, 269 n.1 (James Carter & John Fellas eds., 2010) (noting that the term "discovery" is commonly used in connection with U.S. arbitrations, making it appropriate for international arbitrations seated in the U.S. as well).
-Because the term "disclosure" more readily connotes the prohibition against U.S.-style "fishing expeditions," it is often preferred by practitioners and will be used in this article.
+119, 120-21 (2011); but see James Gardiner, Lea Haber Kuck & Julie Bédard, Discovery, in International Commercial Arbitration in New York 269, 269 n.
+1 (James Carter & John Fellas eds., Oxford University Press 2010) (noting that the term "discovery" is commonly used in connection with U.S. arbitrations, making it appropriate for international arbitrations seated in the United States as well).
+Because the term "disclosure" more readily connotes the prohibition against U.S. style "fishing expeditions," it is often preferred by practitioners and will be used in this chapter.